nspcc-dev/.github/profile/README.md

 Maintaining a node instance can be easier with [ansible-neofs](https://github.com/nspcc-dev/ansible-neofs) Ansible collection.

-### Internals

-Deeply in the NeoFS (but some are on the mainnet as well) there are Neo contracts residing in the [neofs-contract](https://github.com/nspcc-dev/neofs-contract) repository.
-Generic protobuf NeoFS API has Go binding in [neofs-api-go](https://github.com/nspcc-dev/neofs-api-go) ([neofs-sdk-go](https://github.com/nspcc-dev/neofs-sdk-go) is built on top of it).

 ### Tests

 NeoFS test suite (including gateway tests) can be found in [neofs-testcases](https://github.com/nspcc-dev/neofs-testcases).